-AI highlight video maker app for instant Reels | HeyGen
+AI Highlight Video Maker App for Instant Reels | HeyGen

 Custom instructions for editorial control

-Add specific guidance in the instructions field to tell the AI what to keep, what to skip, and how to frame your highlights.
-The Reel Generator uses your editorial input to prioritise moments that match your brand voice, audience expectations, or campaign brief.
+Type specific guidance in the instructions field to tell the AI what to keep, what to skip, and how to frame your highlights.
+The Reel Generator uses your editorial input to prioritize moments that match your brand voice, audience expectations, or campaign brief.

 Use cases